 Spring racing carnival season evokes soft & pretty hues and fabrics.
 A feminine, subtle blush tone looks beautiful on any skin tone and can be easily styled with nude or blush accessories.
 To glam up this Adele gown from Grace & Hart, try accessorizing with rose gold or gold shoes and jewelry to really embrace this season’s metallic trend and add some vamp to your outfit.

-For a classic look, try a sleeved lace knee length dress in Lilac like this beautiful Applique Lace Caterina Dress.
-Make the soft tone pop with gold accessories, or go bohemian with loose, tousled waves and a stylish headband like this detailed gold leaf metal headband available to rent and style with your next spring racing outfit.
+For a classic look, try a sleeved lace gown in a soft powder blue like this beautiful Tryst gown.
+Make the soft tone pop with gold accessories, or go bohemian with loose, tousled waves and a stylish headband like this detailed gold filagree leaf metal headband available to rent and style with your next spring racing outfit.

 Red is always a classic look and is effortlessly bold and vibrant.
-Give this eye-catching trend a modern mix by opting for this bodycon Bandage Flip Hem Bra Dress.
-Style with a complementing red headpiece such as this Heather McDowall fascinator for a beautiful contrast, or alternatively opt for a slender nude heel and minimal accessories for a chic look.
+Give this eye-catching trend a modern mix by opting for this Bed of Roses dress; a two piece with lace overlay.
+Style with a complementing red headpiece such as this Morgan and Taylor fascinator for a beautiful contrast, or alternatively opt for a slender nude heel and minimal accessories for a chic look.

 Melbourne Cup Dress Code: Do’s & Dont’s